SillyTavern/SillyTavern/.github/readme.md

 ## What do I need other than SillyTavern?

 Since SillyTavern is only an interface, you will need access to an LLM backend to provide inference.
-You can use KoboldAI Horde for instant out-of-the-box chatting.
+You can use AI Horde for instant out-of-the-box chatting.
 Aside from that, we support many other local and cloud-based LLM backends: OpenAI-compatible API, KoboldAI, Tabby, and many more.
 You can read more about our supported APIs in [the FAQ](https://docs.sillytavern.app/usage/faq/).

 **Suggested Backends (not affiliated):**